williamtdepaula/Yelp-App/README.md

 # Yelp App
-⭐ This is a app developed in Swift, SwiftUI, MVVM as Architecture Pattern, API Requests, Image Caching, Unit Tests and Dependecy Injection ⭐
+⭐ This is a app developed in Swift with SwiftUI, MVVM as Architecture Pattern, API Requests, Image Caching, Unit Tests and Dependecy Injection ⭐

 ## The App